@scanpaths / scanpaths.com

 1.29.25

-carnuba wax, *oilcloth histories*, ciguatera poisoning, ram temple fascimile in NYC parade, sony ericsson + ISIS, Monster Wolf
+carnuba wax, *oilcloth histories*, ciguatera poisoning, ram temple fascimile in NYC parade, sony ericsson + ISIS, Monster Wolf1.TWENTYTHREE.25

 really interested in the trax network re: mail art